liuzhousi/FPGC4/Documentation/docs/progress.md

 - Improve and write more libraries
 - Improve hardware stack (size, check usage, get pointer, etc.)
 - Enable second SPI and UART port
+- Change all static paths in the project to relative ones
+- Optimize TonePlayer modules to not use division and therefore decrease size
 - Write a USB bootloader
 - Write a platformer game
 - Create a pattern and palette table generator